 ARTICLE III – Membership

 A person must be 18 years or older to be a member of the organization.
 Any person who makes a $5.00 donation between the second (2nd) Tuesday of May and April 20th will be considered an active voting member for the annual meeting on the first Monday of May.
 A person must be an active member for 15 weekdays and within 365 days prior to a special meeting to vote at the special meeting.

 ARTICLE IV – Meetings of Members

-Special meetings may be called at any time by the President or by a majority of the Board of Directors.
-Notice of such meeting shall be posted at the Shelter and published in the city and county official newspaper at least five (5) and not more than fifty (50) days in advance of the date set for such meeting.
-Additions to the published agenda are not allowed at the meeting.
+Special Meetings may be called at any time with a majority vote from the Board of Directors.
+Notice of such meeting shall be posted at the organized and published in the city and county paper for seven (7) days, two (2) weeks prior to the meeting date.

-A simple majority of Board Members plus ten (10) additional members will constitute a quorum for the transaction of business at any annual or special meeting of this Society, but a lesser number shall have the power to adjourn to a specified later time.
+A simple majority of the Board of Directors plus five (5) addictional members will constitute a quorum for the election of directors or any transaction of business at any annual or special meeting of the organization.
+A lesser number shall have the power to adjourn to a specified later time.

 ARTICLE V – Board of Directors

 Section 1: Number